cs3041-18b/cs3041-18b.github.io/designs/datavis_assn.md

 ### Publishing your Visualization:
-  1. Once you're diagram is finished open the `index.html` in the `public_html` folder that you created earlier in a text editor.
+  1. Once your diagram is finished open the `index.html` in the `public_html` folder that you created earlier in a text editor.
   2. Delete anything that's already in the file and use the code given [here](https://vega.github.io/vega-lite/tutorials/getting_started.html#embed) (if your computer isn't already there, go to the section titled "Publish your Visualization Online") to guide you in adding your chart or graph to your webpage.
       - Don't forget to include `var vlSpec = {` before entering your diagram code as well as the optional code for vega-lite that we need `var opt = {"mode": "vega-lite"};` towards the bottom.
   3. Once completed, you should be able to see your diagram